neo4j-devtools/relate/CONTRIBUTING.md

 To save your and our time, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.

-If you would like to chat about the question in real-time, you can reach out via [our TBD channel][TBD].
+If you would like to chat about the question in real-time, you can reach out via [our Community][https://community.neo4j.com].

 ## Found a Bug?
 If you find a bug in the source code, you can help us by